 8. Nutritional value and myriad consumption patterns

 In general, fish muscles contain body water between 70-80%, protein 13-22%, mineral matter 1-3.5%, and fat 0.5-20% (Saha and Chowdhury 1951).
 Several contemporary studies have pointed to the nutritional standards of DF which is predominantly a source of low-cost dietary animal protein.
 Most importantly, wet fish are heavier than dried fish but nutrition is more concentrated in dried fish (Majumdar 2006).
 DF is considered as a healthy diet as it is primarily a natural product, enriched in micronutrients, omega-3 fatty acid which is good for neonatal brain development and antioxidant properties.
 One hundred grams of dried fish contain around 80% protein with 300 calories against animal meat that constitutes double the calories and far less protein.
+Studies of Gopalan et al. (2004) suggest that 100 grams of dried Ribbon fish contain 383 Kcals energy, 76 grams of Protein, 739 mg of Calcium, 700 mg of Phosphorous and 4 mg of Iron.
 DF also contain little cholesterol and saturated fat, and thus, don’t raise blood pressure and aggravate heart issues as red meat, in particular, does.
 People often find DF reasonable to include in their food menu in order to ward off heart illnesses, diabetes as well as obesity (Sajeev et al. 2020).
 DF with a pH measure in the range of 6.0-6.9 indicates very good quality.
 However, pH value elevates with time due to increase in basic compounds within the fish.

-Bombay duck, a popular “shutki” type in Bengal, is a fish native to the waters in and around Mumbai.
-The Marani or neap tide period favours the arrival of the fish to the northern side of the Bay of Bengal.
-Indian-born, British-Parsi writer Farrukh Dhondy, in his book Bombay Duck, explains that the name came from the British mail trains that huffed the rancid odour of dried fish from Bombay to other cities including Calcutta (presently Kolkata).
-These wagonloads became known as ‘Bombay Dak’, wherein the word ‘dak’ means ‘mail’ in Bengali dialect.
-Ribbon fish, on the other hand, can grow over six feet in length, although most species are between 2 and 3 feet in length in deep waters.
-100 grams of dried Ribbon fish contain 383 calory energy, 76 grams of Protein, 739 mg of Calcium, 700 mg of Phosphorous and 4 mg of Iron,

 Bengal’s shutki cuisine has a versatile take as Bengalis prefer adding leafy green vegetables including brinjal and pumpkin with shutki whereas in Maharashtrian cuisine (western coastal belt of India), Bombay Duck is rehydrated and softened by soaking it for half an hour before preparing curry (Ray 2009).
 DF is often regarded as a substitute for fresh fish as it is available throughout the year and can be stored longer without preservation.
 In reality, consumers are willing to pay for hygienically prepared fish with desired physicality.
 Moreover, the consumers of Bengal prefer unsalted dried fish unlike the consumers of Bangladesh (KII with Narayan Das, a DMF representative).
 Varying olfactory cues and cooking traditions across different corners of the country, influence its demand and market values in India.